EJP-ORION/OH-Surveillance-Codex/docs/5-the-dissemination-principle.rst

 National OHS Report Templates
 '''''''''''''''''''''''''''''
-   Surveillance of zoonoses and AMR is often carried out in multiple animals species, foods and/or people and reported separately.
+   Surveillance of zoonoses and AMR is often carried out in multiple animal species, foods and/or people and reported separately.
    Sometimes, outputs from different sectors are reported in the same report or in the same chapters, but usually every author/sector provides their own text and graphics.
 This tends to present the